Righteous Anger is a Superpower

 Bruce Banner’s constant, controlled anger allows him to transform into the Hulk, unleashing immense power at the right moment.
 Bruce’s “always angry” response shows that his anger isn’t a momentary reaction.
 It’s a metaphor for using intense underlying emotion to drive action rather than entirely suppressing the emotion.
 It’s an ever-present, controlled source of power.
 He has learned to live with it and channel it productively rather than letting it consume him destructively.
 The line suggests that anger, when justified and controlled, isn’t a weakness or a flaw.
 When anger is channeled deliberately it fuels action and it keeps the demand for accountability alive.

 For activists and survivors speaking out, this is the same principle.
 I have also channeled my anger productively . . .
 I made sure that Melrose knew who Ward Hamilton really is and what he did.
 Most people in Melrose believe me and agree that abusers should not be in leadership positions.
 I am also involved in creating legislative change that will protect survivors and their voices.
 I have testified already in Massachusetts (twice) and Connecticut.
 I am a vocal supporter of the national nonprofit organization Callisto.
 I raise money and awareness for Callisto as much as I can.
 I stand with and believe survivors.
 Anger at wrongdoing, at abuse, rape, rape culture, coordinated smear campaigns against victims/survivors, harassment, systemic injustice, etc., is justified, energizing, and often necessary.
-Anger becomes a tool that allows us to protect ourselves, protect others, and fight for accountability.
+Anger can be an effective a tool that allows us to protect ourselves, protect others, and fight for accountability.
 Feeling angry when something is unjust or an egregious harm is committed is a natural response.
 It also gives people the motivation and strength to take action and create societal change.
-We should all have some anger about sexual violence and the way victims are mistreated by too many people.

 Bringing recipts!